Course guide of Fundamentals of Computer Science for Biology (2001113)

 - The final mark of the course will be the sum of each part with a weight of 50% each.

 - To pass the course, it is necessary to obtain a mark of 5 (out of 10) or higher.
-It is also mandatory to obtain 4 or more in each part (theory and practice), otherwise, the final mark for the course will be the minimum between 4.9 and the student marks.
+It is also mandatory to obtain 4 or more in each part (theory and practice), otherwise, the final mark for the course will be the minimum between 4.9 and the student's marks.

 Single final assessment

 - The final mark will be the average of both marks.
 To pass the course, it is necessary to obtain a mark of 5 (out of 10) or higher.
-It is also mandatory to obtain 4 or more in each part (theory and practice), otherwise, the final mark for the course will be the minimum between 4.9 and the student marks.
+It is also mandatory to obtain 4 or more in each part (theory and practice), otherwise, the final mark for the course will be the minimum between 4.9 and the student's marks.

 Additional information

-Following the recommendations of CRUE and the Secretariat of Inclusion and Diversity of the UGR, the mechanisms for the acquisition and assessment of competences included in this syllabus will be applied according to the design principle for all people, facilitating learning and demonstration of knowledge according to the needs and functional diversity of the students.
+Following the recommendations of CRUE and the Secretariat of Inclusion and Diversity of the UGR, the mechanisms for the acquisition and assessment of competencies included in this syllabus will be applied according to the design principle for all people, facilitating learning and demonstration of knowledge according to the needs and functional diversity of the students.